Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 And if you want to calculate the cost of using this much energy a year:

-Annual energy consumption × utility rate per kWh = Annual cost to run the appliance
+Annual energy consumption × utility rate per kilo Watt-hour = Annual cost to run the appliance

 Calculating the cost of your energy consumption provides a clearer sense of how much energy you’re using, as kilowatt-hours feel like an abstract unit.